Health Benefits of Ginger or Adrak | Amazing & Mighty Ginger

 Queen Elizabeth I of England is credited with the invention of the gingerbread man, which became a popular Christmas treat.

-Forms, Aroma & Taste – Ginger Root Benefits
+Forms, Aroma & Taste – Adrak or Ginger Root Benefits

-Ginger root is used in numerous forms, including fresh, dried, pickled, preserved, crystallized, candied, and powdered or ground.
+Adrak or ginger root is used in numerous forms, including fresh, dried, pickled, preserved, crystallised, candied, and powdered or ground.
 The flavour is somewhat peppery and slightly sweet, with a strong and spicy aroma.
 And, ginger benefits are immense.

 Health Benefits of Ginger